 Protect Your Real Estate Business

 Lawsuits can be costly — even if you’ve done nothing wrong.
 Real estate licensees must have real estate Errors and Omissions insurance to protect against potential claims.
-CRES E&O + ClaimPrevent® insurance offers unique access, 7 days a week, to a team of expert real estate attorneys.
+CRES E&O + ClaimPrevent® insurance offers unique access, pre-claim, to a team of expert real estate attorneys.
 This means you’ll be able to get legal advice whenever you need it and prevent lawsuits before they become costly claims.

 We have access to more E&O policy options than just about anyone else, because we’re part of one of the largest insurance brokers in the world.
 Let us find you the best coverage at the best price.
 For further information, contact the CRES team at 800-880-2747 for a confidential discussion today.
 Policies can be customized to your individual business needs.